keptn/lifecycle-toolkit/README.md

 - `observability`
 - `monitoring`

-To enable Keptn lifecycle orchestration only to specific namespaces, you need to specify those namespaces during instalation via helm values.
+To restrict Keptn lifecycle orchestration to specific namespaces, you must specify those namespaces during installation via helm values.
 First you need to create a `values.yaml` file